xandaaaa/MultiGen3D/README.md

 We explore how to inject **superquadric (SQ) primitive identity directly into the voxel / structured-latent (SLAT) features** of [TRELLIS](https://github.com/microsoft/TRELLIS).
 A user authors a coarse layout as a small set of superquadrics; the goal is to generate a textured 3D asset whose voxel latents respect that primitive structure — i.e., voxels that fall inside the same superquadric share coherent appearance and geometry features.

 This codebase is built on top of TRELLIS and the [SpaceControl](https://spacecontrol3d.github.io) reference implementation.
 SpaceControl also conditions TRELLIS on superquadrics, but it does so by biasing the **sparse-structure** stage with a rendered control mesh.
-We go one step further: we modify the **SLAT denoising** stage so the voxels themselves carry superquadric information — whether by projection, reinitialization, or velocity consistency.
-The four experiments in [experiments/](experiments/) are different answers to the question *"how should SQ identity enter the voxel latents?"*
+We go one step further: we modify the **SLAT denoising** stage so the voxels themselves carry superquadric information — whether by projection, reinitialization, velocity consistency, or per-primitive text conditioning.
+The six experiments in [experiments/](experiments/) are different answers to the question *"how should SQ identity enter the voxel latents?"*

-See [commands.txt](commands.txt) for the directory layout, install steps, and run commands.
+See [commands.md](commands.md) for the directory layout, install steps, and run commands.

 ## Common setup: SQ → voxel mapping